anipalur/gce-a-levels-bot/.github/SECURITY.md

 Please include as much of the following information to help us understand and resolve the issue.

-- A brief description of the issue.
+- A brief description of the issue
-- Full paths of the source file(s) related to the issue (if applicable).
+- Full paths of the source file(s) related to the issue (if applicable)
-- Step-by-step instructions to reproduce the issue.
+- Step-by-step instructions to reproduce the issue
-- The potential impact of the issue, e.g. how a bad actor might exploit the issue.
+- The potential impact of the issue, e.g. how a bad actor might exploit the issue

 Thanks!